schalk-and-friends/t3-trial/README.md

  - Description (textare)
  - Register newsletter (checkbox)
  - Accept privacy policy (checkbox)
-4. Create a extension and register on a signal slot for triggering the opt-in process in Powermail.
+4. Create a extension and register a signal slot for triggering the opt-in process in Powermail.
 5. Send us a pull request.

 ## How we test